-- A PhD relevant to speech pathology or equivalent accreditation and standing. - Eligibility for membership of Speech Pathology Australia or similar professional organisation. - Previous experience with academic administration such as subject coordination, course advice, examinations or equivalent. - Previous experience in teaching with the flexibility to teach and supervise a broad range of subjects with a commitment to maintaining clinical currency. - A profile in teaching and scholarly activity as evidenced by the ability to develop assessment materials linked to learning goals, as well as the capacity to develop teaching materials, deliver lectures, facilitate practical sessions and support on-line activities. - Demonstrated ability to work independently and collaboratively in a team to achieve project goals and meet agreed deadlines. - Sound verbal and written communication skills, including the ability to communicate with a range of stakeholders in order to maintain strong working relationships.
+- A PhD relevant to speech pathology or equivalent accreditation and standing. - Eligibility for membership of Speech Pathology Australia or similar professional organisation. - The ability to undertake independent teaching and research and a growing profile of research outputs as evidenced by research publications, conference and seminar papers and contributions to grant applications. - Previous experience in teaching with the flexibility to participate in and teach a broad range of subjects with a commitment to maintaining clinical currency.
+Experience teaching across a broad field of adult and/or paediatric conditions is highly desirable. - Demonstrated ability to develop assessment materials linked to learning goals, as well as the capacity to develop teaching materials, deliver lectures, facilitate problem based tutorials and practical sessions and support on-line activities.

+- Demonstrated ability to work independently and collaboratively in a team to achieve project goals and meet agreed deadlines. - Sound written and verbal communication skills, including the ability to communicate with a range of stakeholders in order to maintain strong working relationships.